AnAnarchist/agent-Based-RL-integration/README.md

 For using an algorithm implemented in python, don't forget to run the python agent server _before_ the agent system.

-You can use the following commands to start
+You can use the following commands to start running the python service:

+	./gradlew --stop
+	./gradlew runPythonAgent

+For environments implemented in python, the python environment server